 World Vision JWG has one of the largest community-based presence of any organisation operating in the West Bank.
-We work through 12 locations or area programmes (AP) in the West Bank, which directly support over 41,000 children participating in sponsorship programmes.
-The APs are located in Hebron, Bethlehem, Nablus, Salfit, Tubas, Ramallah and Jenin, and are served by 78 dedicated female and male staff.
-The operation covers 149 communities with a total annual budget of $8.8 million USD.
+We work through 13 locations or area programmes (AP) in the West Bank, which directly support over 38,000 children participating in sponsorship programmes.
+The APs are located in Hebron, Bethlehem, Nablus, Salfit, Tubas, Ramallah, Jordan Valley and Jenin, and are served by more than 80 dedicated female and male staff.
+The operation covers 150 villages with a total annual budget of $10 million USD.
 Private funding gives us stability and enables us to build long-term relationships with families, communities, schools, municipalities, village councils, the Palestinian Authority, faith communities and other civil society actors.

 The Well-being of Children is our Priority

 Early Childhood Development

 World Vision’s ECD programme focuses on the child’s well-being through the period from prenatal to age six, to enhance their well-being and early learning skills in secure and stimulating environments.
 ECD programmes are powerful equalisers for children who live in resource-poor settings, and they play an important role in breaking the intergenerational cycle of poverty.
 In partnership with the Ministry of Education (MoE) and Ministry of Health (MoH), World Vision implements a holistic ECD approach by integrating physical, mental, social and emotional support across each phase of a child’s development, especially for the most vulnerable.

 Child Protection & Advocacy